PauseAI/pauseai-website/src/posts/faq.md

 Because acknowledging that _we are in fact in danger_ is a very, very scary thing.

 [Read more about the psychology of x-risk](/psychology-of-x-risk).

-### Aren't you just scared of changes and new technology?

-You might be surprised that most people in PauseAI consider themselves techno-optimists.
-Many of them are involved in AI development, are gadget lovers, and have mostly been very excited about the future.
-Particularly many of them have been excited about the potential of AI to help humanity.
-That's why for many of them the sad realization that AI might be an existential risk was a very [difficult one to internalize](/psychology-of-x-risk).

 ### I have a different / AI related question